 It's big.
 It's heavy.
 It's "invincible."
 And it's back.

-The secretary of the Senate's 1880 purchase of the Financial Room safe symbolizes a turning point in the institution.
+The secretary of the Senate's 1880 purchase of the safe symbolizes a turning point in the institution.
 With the post-Civil War return of senators representing southern states, the Senate's membership soared by more than 50 percent--from 47 in 1861 to 76 in 1876.
 One year before the purchase of the safe, party control in the Senate had shifted for the first time in a generation, bringing in a new secretary and a significant turnover among legislative staff.
-As the nation's attention shifted from wartime destruction harnessing the resources of a vast continent, the Senate expanded its committee staffing and modernized its administrative procedures.
-Like thousands of developing businesses throughout the nation, the Senate acquired its own modern safe in bring order and security to its financial operations.
-Senate employees were paid in cash by the Financial Clerk, necessitating storage of large sums of money, a practice that some readers may recall lasted into the 1970s.
+As the nation's attention shifted from wartime destruction to harnessing the resources of a vast continent, the Senate expanded its committee staffing and modernized its administrative procedures.
+Like thousands of developing businesses throughout the nation, the Senate acquired its own modern safe to bring order and security to its financial operations.
+Senate employees were paid in cash by the financial clerk, necessitating storage of large sums of money, a practice that lasted into the 1970s.

 The era belonging to the Senate safe celebrated America's cultural and industrial progress.
 The Hall's Safe and Lock Company, which advertised its "advanced" and "patented" technology, displayed in Philadelphia's influential Centennial Exhibition in 1876 (the first major World's Fair held in the United States).
 The exhibition, which presented America as a new industrial world power, was well attended by members of Congress and an estimated 9 million other visitors.
 Nearly 130 years later, the Senate safe still stands as a testament to the quality, workmanship, and ingenuity of American industry.